Out-of-Network Superbills 101

 Service:

-If you need a way to keep track of your superbills and their reimbursement status, check out this insurance spreadsheet template from Undivided’s Director of Health Plan Advocacy services.
+If you need a way to keep track of your superbills and their reimbursement status, check out this insurance spreadsheet template for Undivided members from our Director of Health Plan Advocacy services.

 To learn more about submitting claims for reimbursement, how to work with your health plan, and what to do when a claim is denied, read Insurance Claim Denials and Appeals 101.